 Whether childhood circumcision is acceptable or not is an ethical question, not a medical one.
 Chuck Ross asks, why did we ever circumcise boys?

-Filed Under: Body Modification, Editors' Picks, Featured Content, Health, Psych, & Addiction, Historical Perspectives on Goodness, The Good Life Tagged With: Aalborg University, AAP, acne, adolescence, adolescent boys, Africa, AIDS, American Association of Pediatrics, anthropology, attention deficit disorder, baby boys, blindness, bris, cancer, childhood circumcision, christians, circumcision, cockshut, competition, crushed testicle, cultural values, Denmark, dogma, Dr. Christopher Wilson, Dr. Morten Frisch, ejaculate, ethics, Europe, foreskin, genital mutilation, HIV, International Journal of Epidemiology, Islam, Jewish, judaism, Maimonides, male genital mutilation, male sexuality, males, masturbation, medical, medical ethics, men, Monogamy, monotheism, Moses Maimonides, Muslim, neonatal circumcision, newborns, non-western, Northern Europe, orgasm, partners of circumcised men, partners of intact men, partners of uncircumcised men, paternity, penile cancer, penis, polygamy, Polygyny, psychiatrist, public health policy, public health recommendations, religion, sexual difficulties, sexual obedience, sexually transmitted diseases, social norms, Statens Serum Institute, STIs, suicide, teenage boys sexuality, Thomas Szasz, urinary tract infections, Victorian medicine, west
+Filed Under: Body Modification, Editors' Picks, Featured Content, Health & Wellness, Historical Perspectives on Goodness, The Good Life Tagged With: Aalborg University, AAP, acne, adolescence, adolescent boys, Africa, AIDS, American Association of Pediatrics, anthropology, attention deficit disorder, baby boys, blindness, bris, cancer, childhood circumcision, christians, circumcision, cockshut, competition, crushed testicle, cultural values, Denmark, dogma, Dr. Christopher Wilson, Dr. Morten Frisch, ejaculate, ethics, Europe, foreskin, genital mutilation, HIV, International Journal of Epidemiology, Islam, Jewish, judaism, Maimonides, male genital mutilation, male sexuality, males, masturbation, medical, medical ethics, men, Monogamy, monotheism, Moses Maimonides, Muslim, neonatal circumcision, newborns, non-western, Northern Europe, orgasm, partners of circumcised men, partners of intact men, partners of uncircumcised men, paternity, penile cancer, penis, polygamy, Polygyny, psychiatrist, public health policy, public health recommendations, religion, sexual difficulties, sexual obedience, sexually transmitted diseases, social norms, Statens Serum Institute, STIs, suicide, teenage boys sexuality, Thomas Szasz, urinary tract infections, Victorian medicine, west